raguay/ModalFileManager-NWjs/README.md

 There is the `history.json` file and the `theme.json` file.
 The `history.json` file contains a list of directories that the Modal File Manager has visited.
 I use this to quickly pull up possible paths to go to in the file manager.

 Modal File Manager doesn't use the actual theme files downloaded from GitHub.
 Those are stored in the `themes` directory and are just referenced.
 All actually used theming is in the `theme.json` file.
 When a user changes themes, that file is changed.
-Therefore, becareful if you manually change this file and want to keep it.
+Therefore, be careful if you manually change this file and want to keep it.
 It is best to create a theme in the theme directory and load it in the program.

 ## Source File Layout